+2. Independent advice, independent committees and shareholder approval

+2.1 Board of offeree company

-2. Independent advice, independent committees and shareholder approval 2.1 Recommendations in relation to an offer A board which receives an offer, or is approached with a view to an offer being made, must, in the interests of shareholders, establish an independent committee of the board to make a recommendation (i) as to whether the offer is, or is not, fair and reasonable and (ii) as to acceptance or voting.
-As soon as reasonably practicable, the board must retain a competent independent financial adviser to advise the independent committee in writing in connection with the offer and in particular as to whether the offer is, or is not, fair and reasonable and as to acceptance and voting.
-The independent committee must approve the appointment of any independent financial adviser before the appointment is made.
-The independent financial adviser's written advice. including reasons, must be made known to shareholders by including it in the offeree board circular along with the recommendations of the independent committee regarding the offer.
+A board which receives an offer, or is approached with a view to an offer being made, should, in the interests of shareholders, retain a competent independent financial adviser to advise the board as to whether the offer is, or is not, fair and reasonable.
+Such advice, including reasons, should be obtained in writing and such written advice should be made known to shareholders by including it in the offeree board circular along with the recommendation of the offeree company's board regarding acceptance of the offer.
+If any of the directors of an offeree company is faced with a conflict of interest, the offeree company's board should, if possible, establish an independent committee of the board to discharge the board's responsibilities in relation to the offer.

 The board must announce the appointment of the independent financial adviser in the initial announcement of the offer or possible offer, or as soon thereafter as the appointment is made.

-2.2 Approval of delistings by independent shareholders If after a proposed offer the shares of an offeree company are to be delisted from the Stock Exchange, neither the offeror nor any persons acting in concert with the offeror may vote at the meeting, if any, of the offeree company's shareholders convened in accordance with the Listing Rules.
-The resolution to approve the delisting must be subject to:- July 2018 TC-2.1
+2.2 Approval of delistings by independent shareholders

+If after a proposed offer the shares of an offeree company are to be delisted from the Stock Exchange, neither the offeror nor any persons acting in concert with the offeror may vote at the meeting, if any, of the offeree company's shareholders convened in accordance with the Listing Rules.
+The resolution to approve the delisting must be subject to:-

-- (a) approval by at least 75% of the votes attaching to the disinterested shares that are cast either in person or by proxy at a duly convened meeting of the holders of the disinterested shares: - (b) the number of votes cast against the resolution being not more than 10% of the votes attaching to all disinterested shares; and - (c) the offeror being entitled to exercise, and exercising, its rights of compulsory acquisition.
-Note to Rule 22:
+(a) approval by at least 75% of the votes attaching to the disinterested shares that are cast either in person or by proxy at a duly convened meeting of the holders of the disinterested shares;

+- (b) the number of votes cast against the resolution being not more than 10% of the votes attaching to all disinterested shares; and - (c) the offeror being entitled to exercise, and exercising, its rights of compulsory acquisition. - 2.3 Costs of scheme of arrangement